Emancipated from Mental Slavery: Pop Culture References to Marcus Garvey

 We are going to emancipate ourselves from mental slavery because whilst others might free the body, none but ourselves can free the mind.
 Mind is your only ruler, sovereign.
 The man who is not able to develop and use his mind is bound to be the slave of the other man who uses his mind …

-Of primary significance is the UNIA red, black, and green flag which was presented to the world over ninety years ago on August 13, 1920.
-Since then it has been adopted as the Black Liberation Flag.
 In 1980, a bust of Garvey was placed in the Organization of American States’ Hall of Heroes in Washington, D.C.

 During a trip to Jamaica, Martin Luther King and his wife Coretta Scott King visited the shrine of Marcus Garvey on June 20, 1965 and laid a wreath.
 In a speech he told the audience that Garvey “was the first man of color to lead and develop a mass movement.
 He was the first man on a mass scale and level to give millions of Negroes a sense of dignity and destiny.
 And make the Negro feel he was somebody.”
 Earlier that day at the National Arena, Dr. King was given the Keys to the City of Kingston after delivering another 40-plus-minute address.
 In his introductory remarks he was quoted as saying that “In Jamaica I feel like a human being.”[1][2]